-The law does not envisage any specific identification mechanisms for vulnerable categories of asylum seekers, except for children.
-The identification of vulnerability is stated to be mainstreamed in the training of caseworkers, but special trainings are rarely provided.
+Until the end of 2020, the law did not envisage any specific identification mechanisms for vulnerable categories of asylum seekers, except for children.
+The identification of vulnerability was mainly stated to be mainstreamed in the training of caseworkers, but special trainings are rarely provided.
+However, at the end of 2020, amendments to the law introduced a mandatory vulnerability assessment and recommendations, as well as an obligatory referral of vulnerability reports to the case workers.135 The implementation of these amendments remains to be seen in practice.

-In 2008, the SAR and UNHCR agreed on standard operating procedures (SOPs) to be followed with respect to treatment of victims of Sexual and Gender-based Violence (SGBV).
-These SOPs were never applied in practice, however.
+Several initiatives on vulnerability were undertaken in previous years.
+In 2008, the SAR and UNHCR agreed on standard operating procedures (SOPs) to be followed with respect to treatment of victims of Sexual and Gender-based Violence (SGBV).136 These SOPs were never applied in practice, however.
 A process for the revision of the SOPs has been pending since the end of 2013, which also aims to include new categories or vulnerable groups.
-However, as of 31 December 2019, the SOPs revision was still not finalised nor adopted by the SAR.
-106
+However, as of 31 December 2020, the SOPs revision was still not finalised nor adopted by the SAR.137

 In April 2017, the national expert working group, headed by the State Agency for Child Protection developed a set of SOPs addressing the protection needs of all categories of unaccompanied children in Bulgaria, both migrant and asylum seekers.
 In May 2017, UNICEF communicated a concept for the establishment of interim care facility for unaccompanied children.
 Although these two documents were approved in July 2017 by the National Child Protection Council, nothing has been done by the government to forward the process.
-As of 31 December 2019 no SOPs whatsoever were implemented in practice.
+As of 31 December 2020 no SOPs whatsoever were implemented in practice.